briandfoy/briandfoy.github.io/_posts/2017-12-30-the-rectangle-class-is-wrong.md

 ## Are you using the right property?

 We started with regular convex polygons, where we only needed to know the number of vertices to define the object.
-Now we've moved on the defining angles and lengths.
+Now we've moved on to defining angles and lengths.
 This changes the situation somewhat.

 If we are thinking about angles and lengths, a square is more similar to a rhombus.
 Both have equal sides, and specifying exactly one angle determines everything else.
 But, where does a parallelogram fit into that?
 There are two more fundamental types, both of which may be useful in our application, and rectangles and squares are particular expressions of those.

 Which set of ideas should you use when you want to inherit from something?
-A square and rectangle share some properties, and when we look closely enough, we see they are related in more fundamental ways, but as siblings, not parent or child.
+A square and rectangle share some properties, and when we look closely enough, we see they are related in more fundamental ways, but as siblings, not parent nor child.
 We don't need to know any of this though because we didn't try to classify the polygons.
 We used their fundamental properties.
 We'll see classifications in a moment.

 This is where GUI examples of the same problem show up.
 If we have some widget in our, perhaps a window, what does its manifestation express?
 Often, examples show a widget inheriting from more than one thing because that sort of modeling expresses it as a frankenstein monster of ideas: scrollbars, menus, text pane, and so on.